 Day 1: Arrival – Hotel Robledal

-Upon arrival you will be welcomed by an English-speaking representative of Aratinga Tours and transferred to the quiet Hotel Robledal, nicely located at the edge of Alajuela downtonw surrounded by garden.
-Here you can enjoy some of the more common birds of Costa Rica like Hoffmann’s Woodpecker, Blue-cronwed Motmot, Great Kiskadee and Blue-gray Tanager.
+Upon arrival you will be welcomed by a representative of Aratinga Tours and transferred to HOtel Country Inn & Suites, conveniently located at only 15 minutes from the airport.
+In the gardens you can expect some common birds of Costa Rica like Hoffman’s Woodpecker, Rufous-naped Wren, Great Kiskadee,…

 Day 2 + 3: OTS biological station of La Selva

 To start your Costa Rica birding tour you will head towards the Caribbean lowlands en route passing by the vast wilderness of Parque Nacional Braulio Carillo.
 You will spend the next days in “La Selva”.
-This is one of the most famous biological stations in the neotropics and one of the classic and most productive places for birdwatching in Costa Rica, where you will be spoiled with colorful birds like Parrots (up to 9 species including the possible Great Green Macaw), Trogons, Tanagers and Toucans (up to 3 species) at the forest edge.
+This is one of the most famous biological stations in the neotropics and one of the classic and most productive places for birdwatching in Costa Rica, where you will be spoiled with colorful birds like Parrots (up to 9 species including the possible endangered Great Green Macaw), Trogons, Tanagers and Toucans (up to 3 species) at the forest edge.
 Besides that you will have access to an extensive trail system penetrating a beautiful piece of lowlands virgin rainforest in which you can expect some of the more elusive typical forest birds like Tinamous, Manakins, Woodcreepers and Antbirds.
-On day 3 you will be joined by a private birdguide for a ½ day birding tour.
+On day 3 you will be joined by a private birdguide for an early birdwalk.

 Day 4 + 5: Arenal area – Arenal Observatory Lodge

-Arenal Observatory Lodge is a comfortable lodge with a spectacular setting at the edge of the rainforest and right in front of (but at safe distance from) the active Arenal Volcano.
-The beautiful gardens of the lodge, fruit feeders and forest edge attract some easy to see birds like the colorful Crimson-collared Tanager, Passerini’s Tanager, Golden-hooded Tanager and Crested Guan.
+Arenal Observatory Lodge is a comfortable lodge with a spectacular setting at the edge of the rainforest and right in front of the Arenal Volcano.
+The beautiful gardens of the lodge, fruit feeders and forest edge attract some easy to see birds like the colorful Crimson-collared Tanager, Scarlet-rumped Tanager, Golden-hooded Tanager, Emerald Tanager and Crested Guan.
 Besides that the purple verbena flowers in the garden attract many hummingbirds including Violet-headed Hummingbird and sometimes even the spectacular Black-crested Coquette.
 On day 5 you will make a private guided birdwalk partly through the canopy passing large suspension bridges.
 This is the ideal way to see a bit more of the fauna and flora of the canopy.
-You will be on the lookout for local specialties like White-fronted Nunbird , Song Wren and the rare Yellow-eared Toucanet among many others.
+You will be on the lookout for local specialties like Ornate Hawk-eagle, White-fronted Nunbird , Song Wren and the rare Yellow-eared Toucanet among many others.

 Day 8 + 9: Parque Nacional Carara: Cerro Lodge